 Today, Alpine County maintains its distinction as the least populated County in California.
 And, with 96% of its land in public ownership, opportunities for growth are few.

 Despite its limitations, residents of Alpine County are quite content in their relaxed rural lifestyle, even boasting of the fact that the County has no traffic light, bank, movie theater, dentist, or supermarket.
 Today, most of the County’s income is derived from visitors from the booming tourism communities of Lake Tahoe and western Nevada, who seek out the County for its rich outdoor recreation.
 Fishing, camping, hiking, rafting, skiing and winter snow sports all contribute to an economy dependent on tourism.
 And yet, signs remain of Alpine County’s colorful past.
-From the ruined foundations at Silver Mountain, to the sagging headframes of long abandoned mines to the wagon ruts of the Emigrant Road, Alpine County is a living reminder of the ever persistent western frontier.
+From the ruined foundations at Silver Mountain to the sagging headframes of long-abandoned mines to the wagon ruts of the Emigrant Road, Alpine County is a living reminder of the ever persistent western frontier.

 History of Alpine County